ivynya/ESP32-Rick-Roller/README.md

 # ESP32-Rick-Roller
 The one-stop shop solution for an ESP32-based Rick Rolling solution.

 This README will be updated fully later.
-Until then, here are the dependencies used in this project.
+Until then, here are the dependencies used in this project and a few notes.

+# Notes

+I don't understand why or how, but the captive portal system works approximately 50% of the time or less on Windows. iOS (and by extension macOS) as well as Android (unsure about ChromeOS) seem to perform fine.
+If someone can find a fix or the reason why, that would be appreciated.

+Boards tested:
+- Heltec WiFi Kit 32
+- Lolin D32 Pro - will be moving forward with this board as it has more memory/support for SD card directly

 # Dependencies - C++